MajAhd/chat-web/README.md

 ## How It Work

-- Uer Auth With Phone Number & Email
+- User Auth With Phone Number & Email
 - Unique User Name
 - Peer To Peer Chat
 - Attach Photo && Movies && File